 We do not have any committed external source of funds.
 Our ability to raise adequate additional financing when needed, and on terms acceptable to us, will depend on many factors.
 These factors include investors' perceptions of the potential success of our business, including the development of our product candidates and other programs, and the potential future growth of our business.
 Additionally, these factors include general market conditions that also affect other companies.
 These factors may make raising capital difficult, and may result in us accepting terms that are unfavorable to us, especially if we are in need of financing at the particular time.
 Although we were able to raise approximately \$42.6 million in net proceeds through our December 2019 public offering, we may not be able to successfully raise additional capital in the future.
 The size of our company and our status as a company listed on Nasdaq may also limit our ability to raise financing.
 For example, our ability to raise adequate financing through a public offering may be limited by SEC rules based on our current market capitalization.
-Nasdaq listing rules also generally limit the number of shares we may issue in a private placement to a number less than 20% of the number of shares of our common stock outstanding immediately prior to the transaction, unless we obtain shareholder approval, which can be expensive and time-consuming and can add risk to our ability to complete the financing transaction.
+Nasdaq listing rules also generally limit the number of shares we may issue in a private placement to a number less than 20% of the number of shares of our common stock outstanding immediately prior to the transaction, unless we issue such shares at a premium, which investors may be unwilling to accept, or unless we obtain shareholder approval, which can be expensive and time-consuming and can add risk to our ability to complete the financing transaction.
 If we are unable to raise additional funds when needed, we may be required to delay, limit, reduce or terminate the development of our product candidates, our collaborative gene therapy sponsored research programs, or our future commercialization efforts.